signalfx/signalfx-collectd-plugin/README.md

 For metadata:

+* ProcessInfo: do we want to collect process information, true or false.
+Default is true.
 * Notifications: do we want to emit notifications from the plugin true or false.
 Default is false.
   Note, the plugin will send it's own metadata as events in addition to this.
 * URL: where to emit notifications via json to.
 The example url is the default.